 Students can't change their test date, test center, or switch between the SAT and SAT Subject Tests.
 However, these changes can be made on test day:

-- Adding or subtracting the SAT Essay, with the supervisor’s permission.
+- Adding or subtracting the SAT Essay, with the coordinator's permission.
 Changes depend on availability of materials, space, and staff.

 - Adding SAT Subject Tests.